The Critical LYZ Equation in K\"ahler Geometry: Introduction

+More generally, the Hessian quotient equation is of the form \(\sigma_k(\chi_u) = c\sigma_l(\chi_u)\) with \(0 \leq l < k \leq n\).
+It reduces to the \(J\)-equation when \(k = n\) and \(l = n-1\), which was solved by Song-Weinkove \cite{songweinkove2008} using the flow method; the case \(k = n, 1 \leq l \leq n-1\) was solved by Fang-Lai-Ma \cite{flm2011}.
+The general case was subsequently solved by Sun \cite{sun2017cpam} and Sz\'{e}kelyhidi \cite{szek2018} via different continuity methods.

+Now we briefly outline the proof of Theorem \ref{FYZfamily}.
+The critical LYZ equation has the form

+Compared to the supercritical LYZ equation and the complex Hessian equation, the critical LYZ equation lacks concavity.
+To overcome this, we introduce the family of equations (\ref{LYZt}) which can be written as

+According to Collins-Jacob-Yau \cite{cjy2020}, we have a uniform $C^0$ estimate independent of $t$; moreover, uniform $C^{2,\alpha}$ estimates follow if one has uniform complex Hessian estimates.
+However, in \cite{cjy2020} the gradient estimate and the Hou-Ma-Wu complex Hessian estimate depend on $|\cot(\theta(t)-(n-2)\frac\pi 2)|\sim \frac{1}{t}$.
+Our main contribution is to prove the uniform complex Hessian estimate \eqref{HMW} and the uniform gradient estimate via the Dinew-Ko{\l}odziej Liouville-type argument.

+To derive the estimate \eqref{HMW}, we adapt the auxiliary function of Hou-Ma-Wu \cite{hmw2010}.
+Using the subsolution condition and the convexity of the level sets of the Lagrangian phase operator (see Section 2 for details), we derive a key inequality independent of \(t\) (see Lemma \ref{keylemma}), which then yields the uniform complex Hessian estimate \eqref{HMW}.

-However, the situation here is more subtle.
-If the gradient estimate fails, we obtain a bounded non-constant $C^1$ function $v$ on $\mathbb{C}^n$ that, in the sense of currents, is a weak solution to one of the following equations:
+For the gradient estimate, the situation is more subtle than the previous works.
+If the gradient estimate fails, we obtain a non-constant $C^{0,1}$ function $v$ on \(\mathbb{C}^n\) that, in the sense of currents, is a weak solution to one of the following equations: